-Academic Honesty: Students are required to be honest in their coursework, may not use notes during quizzes or exams, and must properly cite all sources that they have consulted for their projects.
-Any act of academic dishonesty will be reported to the Dean of Students, and may result in failure of the assignment in question and/or the course.
+Academic Honesty: Students are required to be honest in their coursework, may not use notes or AI assistance during quizzes or exams unless explicitly told that they may do so, and must properly cite all sources that they have consulted for their projects.
+Any act of academic dishonesty will be reported to the Dean of Students and may result in failure of the assignment in question and/or the course.
 For University of Florida's honor code, see https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/